Comoving and proper distances: Definitions

 where a(t′) is the scale factor, t_{e} is the time of emission of the photons detected by the observer, t is the present time, and c is the speed of light in vacuum.

 Despite being an integral over time, this expression gives the correct distance that would be measured by a set of comoving local rulers at fixed time t, i.e. the "proper distance" (as defined below) after accounting for the time-dependent comoving speed of light via the inverse scale factor term $1 / a(t')$ in the integrand.
 By "comoving speed of light", we mean the velocity of light through comoving coordinates [$c / a(t')$] which is time-dependent even though locally, at any point along the null geodesic of the light particles, an observer in an inertial frame always measures the speed of light as $c$ in accordance with special relativity.
 For a derivation see "Appendix A: Standard general relativistic definitions of expansion and horizons" from Davis & Lineweaver 2004.
 In particular, see eqs.
-16–22 in the referenced 2004 paper [note: in that paper the scale factor $R(t')$ is defined as a quantity with the dimension of distance while the radial coordinate $\chi$ is dimensionless.]
+16–22 in the referenced 2004 paper [note: in that paper the scale factor $R(t')$ is defined as a quantity with the dimension of distance while the radial coordinate $\chi$ is dimensionless].

 Many textbooks use the symbol $\chi$ for the comoving distance.
-However, this $\chi$ must be distinguished from the coordinate distance $r$ in the commonly used comoving coordinate system for a FLRW universe where the metric takes the form (in reduced-circumference polar coordinates, which only works half-way around a spherical universe):
+However, this $\chi$ must be distinguished from the coordinate distance $r$ in the commonly used comoving coordinate system for an FLRW universe where the metric takes the form (in reduced-circumference polar coordinates, which only works half-way around a spherical universe):